iksi/kirby-google-analytics/analytics/readme.md

 ## How to use it?

-Put the plugin in `/site/plugins` and add a Google Analytics id to your config:
+Put the `analytics` folder in `/site/plugins` and add a Google Analytics id to your config.

 ```PHP
 c::set('google.analytics_id', '<analytics_id>');